-projects [3], such as SETI [23] (a classical example of volunteer computing) and Grid computing [8].
-However, Internetbased computing (referred sometimes as P2P computing-P2PC [13], [39]) has not reached its full potential due to the untrustworthy nature of the platform's components [3], [16].
-Typically, in Internet-based computing (e.g., in SETI) the following Master-Worker approach is employed: A master computer sends jobs or tasks, across the Internet, to worker computers that are willing to execute them.
+Motivation and Prior Work.
+In recent years, the Internet has become an alternative (to expensive supercomputing parallel machines) computational platform for processing complex computational jobs.
+Examples of such Internet-based processing are the "@home" projects [5], such as SETI [29] (a classical example of volunteer computing) and Grid computing [12].
+However, Internet-based computing (referred sometimes as P2P computing-P2PC [17,47]) has not reached its full potential due to the untrustworthiness nature of the platform's components [5,20].
+Typically, in Internet-based computing (e.g, in SETI) the following Master-Worker approach is employed: A master computer sends jobs (or tasks), across the Internet, to worker computers that are willing to execute them.
 These workers execute and report back the result of the task computation.
 However, these workers are unavoidably non-trustworthy, and hence might report incorrect results.
-Naturally, the master attempts to minimize the impact of these bogus results (and increase its chance of obtaining the correct task result) by assigning the same task to several workers and comparing their outcomes (that is, redundant task allocation is employed [3]).
+Naturally, the master attempts to minimize the impact of these bogus results (and increase its chance of obtaining the correct task result) by assigning the same task to several workers and comparing their outcomes (that is, redundant task allocation is employed [5]).

-This problem has recently been studied under two different views: from a "classical" distributed computing view [11], [22] and from a game-theoretic view [12], [39].
+This problem has recently been studied under two different views: from a "classical" distributed computing view [15, 28, 43] and from a game-theoretic view [16, 47].
 Under the first view, the workers are classified as either malicious (Byzantine) or altruistic, based on a predefined behavior.
 The malicious workers have a "bad" behavior which results in reporting an incorrect result to the master.
 This behavior is, for example, due to a hardware or a software error or due to an ill-state of the worker (it behaves maliciously intentionally).
 Altruistic workers exhibit a "good" behavior, that is, they compute and truthfully return the correct task result (they are essentially the "correct" nodes).
 Under this view, "classical" distributed computing models are defined (e.g., a fixed bound on the probability of malicious nodes is assumed) and typical malicious-tolerant voting protocols are designed.

-Under the game-theoretic view, workers act on their own self-interest and they do not have an a priori established behavior, that is, they are assumed to be rational [1], [16].
+Under the game-theoretic view, workers act on their own self-interest and they do not have an a priori established behavior, that is, they are assumed to be rational [2, 20].
 In other words, the workers decide on whether they will be honest (and hence compute and truthfully report the correct task result) or cheat (and hence report a bogus result) depending on which strategy increases their benefit (utility).
-Under this view, Algorithmic Mechanisms [1], [7], [32] are employed, where games are designed to provide the necessary incentives so that workers' interests are best served by acting "correctly."
+Under this view, Algorithmic Mechanisms [2, 10, 38] are employed, where games are designed to provide the necessary incentives so that processors' interests are best served by acting "correctly."
 In particular, the master provides some reward (resp. penalty) should a worker be honest (resp. cheat).
-The design objective is for the master to force a desired unique Nash Equilibrium (NE) [31], i.e., a strategy choice by each worker such that none of them has incentive to change it.
-That NE is the one in which the master achieves a desired probability of obtaining the correct task result.
+The design objective is for the master to force a desired unique Nash equilibrium (NE) [37], i.e., a strategy choice by each worker such that none of them has incentive to change it.
+That Nash equilibrium is the one in which the master achieves a desired probability of obtaining the correct task result.

 The above views could complement one another, if a certain computation includes only malicious and altruistic workers, or only rational workers.
 However, the pragmatic situation on the Internet is different: all three type of workers might co-exist in a given computation.
 One could assume that all workers are rational, but what, for example, if a software bug occurs that makes a worker deviate from its protocol, and hence compute and return an incorrect result?
-This worker is no longer exhibiting a rational behavior, but rather an erroneous or irrational one (that from the master's point of view can be seen as malicious).
+This worker is no longer exhibiting a rational behavior, but rather an erroneous or irrational one (that from the master's point of view it can be seen as malicious).